-1) No Time for Laughter – Because I was so busy being here and there for everyone else, I did not have the time to sit back and laugh at the absurdities of life, mainly myself.
-Not only is laughter good for the soul, but for our health.
+Because I was so busy being here and there for everyone else, I did not have the time to sit back and laugh at the absurdities of life, mainly myself.
+Not only is laughter good for the soul but for our health.
 Research shows that laughter is good for the heart in that it “improves the function of blood vessels and increases blood flow, which can help protect you against a heart attack and other cardiovascular problems” (http://www.helpguide.org/life/humor_laughter_health.htm).
 It also boosts our immune systems and is as the old saying goes, laughter is contagious.
 Our children watch us; we are their biggest model for living.
 If they never see us laughing and enjoying our existence, then guess what we are teaching them?
-I did not want this kind of living for my then 1 year old daughter.
+I did not want this kind of living for my then 1-year-old daughter.

-2) Spiritually Disconnected – No matter what you call the energy that is the foundation of our existence – I call him God or the Divine – we disconnect ourselves from that grounding – that center – when we begin to believe and act as if we can do everything ourselves.
+No matter what you call the energy that is the foundation of our existence – I call him God or the Divine – we disconnect ourselves from that grounding – that center – when we begin to believe and act as if we can do everything ourselves.
 NO!
 That’s a lie our ego feeds us in order to keep us trapped in fear.
 Because women are historically the center of their families and community, when we are disconnected from our spirits – the Divine – it opens the door to destructive behaviors and events, like my bad eating habits.
 I also relate this to legacy.
 What do I want my legacy to be?
-That of working so hard, I put myself in the ground early, never having laughed or enjoyed my children, my friends, my work?
-All that my children and friends will be able to say of me at my funeral is that I worked hard.
+Of working so hard, I put myself in the ground early, never having laughed or enjoyed my children, my friends, or my work.
+All that my children and friends will be able to say about me at my funeral is that I worked hard.
 Do you want that for your life?
 Ladies, we must learn to live in the present moment – it is a gift.
 We must reconnect.